 Section 510.1 of the International Fire Code is not adopted and the following is substituted:

 Emergency responder radio coverage in new buildings (IFC 510.1).
-New buildings shall have an approved radio coverage system for emergency responders installed in accordance with IFC 510.4 through 510.5.5 and NFPA 1221.
+New buildings meeting the conditions of this section shall have an approved radio coverage system for emergency responders installed in accordance with IFC 510.4 through 510.5.5 and NFPA 1221.
 Radio coverage is based upon the existing coverage levels of the public safety communication systems of the jurisdiction at the exterior of the building.
 This section shall not require improvements of the existing public safety communication system.
 An approved radio coverage system shall be provided within new buildings meeting any of the following conditions:

 1. High-rise buildings;